Why use HIPAA-compliant telehealth?

 Private communications with email depend on an encrypted network connection to make them secure, which encrypts the message itself before it leaves the sender’s inbox.
 Should the email be intercepted by an unauthorized user or hacker who gains access to password-protected accounts, the contents will be unreadable.
 Our HIPAA Compliant Email for Therapists keeps the PHI secure at all stages: in the therapist’s mailbox, during transmission to the patient’s inbox, and in the patient’s inbox.

-Gmail and Office 365
+Staying HIPAA-compliant with Gmail and Office 365

 Popular offerings that need to be configured for HIPAA compliance include Gmail and Office 365 by Microsoft.